jozhw/multimodal_learning_T1/README.md

 Task:

 The objective is to develop a multimodal model to predict cancer patient survival outcome (i.e., time to death) using matched WSI and molecular data from the TCGA database.

-Currently, we are using data corresponding to Low grade glioma (LGG) (WHO grades II and III), Glioblastoma (GBM) (WHO grade IV), and Kidney clear cell renal cell carcinoma (KIRC).
-TCGA contains paired gene expression (bulk RNA-seq) and diagnostic whole slide images (WSI) with ground-truth survival outcome and histologic grade labels.

-WHO currently classifies diffuse gliomas based on morphological and molecular characteristics: glial cell type (astrocytoma, oligodendroglioma), IDH1 gene mutation status and 1p/19q chromosome codeletion status.
-So, in addition to the gene expression data, these molecular features will also be used as inputs for model training for the LGG and GBM cases.
+Currently, we are using data from the lung adenocarcinoma samples from the TCGA-LUAD database

 Data used:

 1. Histology data [Whole Slide Images (WSI)] <br />

-2. Tabular molecular data: gene expression (bulk RNA-seq), copy number variation and mutation data <br />
+2. Tabular molecular data: gene expression (bulk RNA-seq) <br />

-These data have been collected from https://drive.google.com/drive/folders/14TwYYsBeAnJ8ljkvU5YbIHHvFPltUVDr
+[//]: # (These data have been collected from https://drive.google.com/drive/folders/14TwYYsBeAnJ8ljkvU5YbIHHvFPltUVDr)

 Method: